Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Results

 \subsection{Statistical Alignment}

-We now turn to statistical alignment methods, analyzing how adaptation granularity, from matching low-order moments in feature space to fitting a \ac{GMM} to the full distribution, affects performance, and how a replay buffer mitigates forgetting.
-During preliminary exploration, we inserted \ac{LoRA} modules either in the first four \ac{TCN} blocks or only in the fourth block.
-We found that injecting a rank-4 \ac{LoRA} at a single intermediate block is sufficient to achieve the best overall performance, while keeping the number of trainable parameters and test-time computational cost minimal.
-Accordingly, unless otherwise stated, we report results for this single-block \ac{LoRA} configuration in the following.
+We now turn to statistical alignment methods, analyzing how adaptation granularity, from matching low-order moments in feature space to fitting a \ac{GMM} to the distribution, affects performance, and how a replay buffer mitigates forgetting.
+During preliminary exploration, we experimented with aligning statistics by minimising a cost function (defined in Section~\ref{sssec:stat_alig}) at the representation produced by the fourth block of the architecture, as well as by minimising the average of the cost functions defined across the first four blocks.
+We found that aligning a single cost function is sufficient to achieve the best overall performance.
+A plausible explanation is that, once the later representation is aligned, upstream feature distributions are implicitly regularised through the shared forward pass, making additional per-block losses redundant.
+The minimisation is performed over rank-4 LoRA parameters in the blocks preceding the chosen alignment point.

-Figs.~\ref{fig:adaptation_stats_results}a,b present metrics analogous to Figs.~\ref{fig:adaptation_results}a,b, focusing on GMM and covariance-based feature alignment combined with the \ac{DER} replay buffer.
-The trends indicate effective adaptation to the current session, even with a limited number of gesture repetitions.
-Compared to adaptive batch normalization, statistical alignment is less sensitive to early, noisy target estimates, since it matches feature statistics through a constrained subset of parameters (via \ac{LoRA}) rather than updating normalization at every layer.
-Moreover, the replay buffer anchors the model to source exemplars during adaptation, improving stability and reducing over-specialization to the current session.
-This is visible in panel~b, where performance on the remaining test sessions (i.e., those not used for adaptation) is largely preserved and, in some cases, improves as more repetitions are observed.
+In this case, we focus on the final performance achieved after the adaptation process, which we observe to converge in approximately $100$ gradient steps.
+Adaptation is performed by aligning the responses computed on the prefix $\mathcal{D}_{\tau}^{\leq t}$ to the training-data statistics.

+Figs.~\ref{fig:adaptation_stats_results}a,b summarise the resulting performance gains over the baseline using bar plots.
+We report both inter-session performance (lighter colours) and cross-session impact (darker colours) as a function of the prefix size used for alignment, measured in gesture repetitions.
+Panel~a compares the GMM-based alignment against batch-normalisation alignment, while panel~b contrasts covariance matching (Cov) and the GMM variant when an experience-replay buffer is used as a regulariser.

+Compared to adaptive batch normalisation (Fig.~\ref{fig:adaptation_stats_results}a), statistical alignment is less sensitive to small prefixes $\mathcal{D}_{\tau}^{\leq t}$.
+Batch normalisation yields negligible improvements over the baseline when only $0.1$ gesture repetitions are used for adaptation ($0.1$~Rep), and it instead produces a cross-session impact that drops by $0.09$ relative to the baseline.
+Moreover, as the prefix size increases from $0.1$ to $21$ repetitions, the inter-session accuracy of batch normalisation varies substantially, reaching a $0.12$ improvement at $21$ repetitions.
+In contrast, GMM alignment remains surprisingly stable, providing an accuracy gain of approximately $0.13$ for both $0.1$ and $21$ repetitions.
+This indicates that matching richer feature statistics provides a more informative alignment signal than mean- and variance-based \ac{BN} updates, making the method more robust when only limited adaptation data are available.
+Nevertheless, cross-session impact remains negative in panel~a, consistent with adaptation that specialises to the current streaming session.